mattermost/docs/source/collaborate/make-calls.rst

 To join a call, select **Join call** in a channel, group message, or direct message.

 From Mattermost v9.4, you'll see incoming call notifications for direct and group messages when a new call is started.
-Multiple calls starting in multiple messages will result in multiple incoming call notifications.
-If you're already in a call, and you receive a new incoming call notification, Mattermost prompts you to **Leave & Join**, or cancel to stay in the current call.
+Multiple calls will result in multiple incoming call notifications.
+If you're already in a call, and you receive a new incoming call notification, Mattermost prompts you to **Join** the incoming call, or dismiss the notification.

 Any active team member in a channel or message can join a call, whether it's a public or private channel, or a group or direct message.
 If someone from outside of the organization wants to join a call, you need to provide them with a guest account, and add them to the channel.
 Users who are archived or not registered can't join a call.